Medicare Supplement Plan N

 Taking into account location and various insurance carriers, here is an example of what a 65-year-old woman might pay for Medigap Plan N:

 |Mutual of Omaha||N||$123.71||Male||FL|

-To be eligible for Medicare Supplement Plan N, you must enroll in Medicare Part A and B. For most seniors, this is when you turn 65.
+In order to be eligible for Medicare Supplement Plan N, you must enroll in Medicare Part A and Part B. Most seniors will take this step when they turn 65 years old.

-Open enrollment automatically starts the month you meet both of these conditions:
+Your open enrollment period automatically begins the month you meet both of these conditions: